 [Author's note: This web page was written around 2015- before Brexit and before there was growing evidence that UK civil service no longer performs as well as described here.]

-As a result of all the management and efficiency improvement programs, as well as investment in IT, the civil service has undoubtedly become better managed and more inclusive.
-It attracts some very bright, energetic and personable young people and in general seems to provide as good (if not better) a service than many similarly large organisations in the private sector.
+As a result of numerous management and efficiency improvement programs, as well as investment in IT, the civil service has undoubtedly become better managed and more inclusive.
+It attracts some very bright, energetic and personable young people and in general seems to provide as good (if not better) a service than many large organisations in the private sector.
 Indeed, it is often said that the vast majority of civil servants – such as some very effective prison governors - ensure that the system works in spite of the efforts of ‘the centre’ and all their interference and complex rules and procedures.

 "We have seen this movie before - albeit with a slightly different plot-line - with a rash of other attempts to fix up the bureaucracy, with the same pattern of hype from the centre, selective filtering at the extremities and political attention deficit syndrome that works against any follow-through and continuity.
 It is the pattern we have seen with ideas like

 - the Citizens Charter,

 - and now service delivery.

 Such initiatives come and go, overlap and ignore each other, leaving behind tombstones of varying size and style."